seandstewart/bardly/bardly/plays/comedies/a-midsummer-night-s-dream/11-player.md

 ## ACT V

-### SCENE I. The palace of THESEUS.
+###SCENE I. Athens.
+The palace of THESEUS.

-*Enter THESEUS, HIPPOLYTA, PHILOSTRATE, Lords and Attendants*
+*Enter THESEUS, HIPPOLYTA, and PHILOSTRATE*

 **HIPPOLYTA**
 'Tis strange my Theseus, that these lovers speak of.